Perfectly Easy Glazed Orange Scones

 3. In another small bowl, whisk together the heavy cream, egg, and vanilla extract together.
 Slowly pour this over the dry ingredients, then mix together until everything appears moistened, being careful not to overmix.

 4. Turn the scone dough out onto a lightly floured surface.
 Using your hands, work dough into a ball as best you can.
-Dough will be sticky.
+Dough will be slightly sticky.
 If it’s too sticky, add a little more flour.
-If it seems too dry, add 1-2 more Tablespoons heavy cream until it comes together.
+If it seems too dry, add 1-2 more tablespoons of heavy cream until it comes together.
 Press into an 8-inch disc and, with a sharp knife or bench scraper, cut into 6 wedges.

 6. Preheat oven to 400°F.

 7. Line a large baking sheet with parchment paper or silicone baking mat.
-Arrange scones 2-3 inches apart on the prepared baking sheet(s).
+Arrange scones 2-3 inches apart on the prepared baking sheet.

 8. Bake for 18-22 minutes or until golden brown around the edges and lightly browned on top.
 Remove from the oven and allow to cool for a few minutes as you make the glaze.